 See the following list & I’m sure you’ll love it.

-The first place on my list of websites selling photos online is for Shutterstock.
-It’s a global marketplace for photographers, artists & passionate creators to sell their photos, footages (both HD & 4K), vectors and illustrations.
+The first place on my list of websites selling photos online is Shutterstock.
+It’s a global marketplace for photographers, artists & passionate creators to sell their photos, footage (both HD & 4K), vectors, and illustrations.

-Just shoot photos & footages of beautiful landscapes, people or creations or create vectors & other artificial designs or illustrations, Shutterstock will provide you a platform to sell all this stuff.
+Just shoot photos and videos of beautiful landscapes, people, or creations or create vectors & other artificial designs or illustrations, Shutterstock will provide you a platform to sell all this stuff.

 You’ll get 20-30% royalty for photos and video footage.
 It also offers a referral program that can boost your income.

-Bigstock is another platform provided by the Shutterstock and you can easily sign up there.
+Bigstock is another platform provided by Shutterstock and you can easily sign up there.

 If you upload high-quality images, you can earn up to 30% per sale.
 Here, you can see their contributor royalty structure.

-The best thing about BigStock, it offers weekly payments on each Monday with the minimum payout of just $30.
+The best thing about BigStock, it offers weekly payments on each Monday with a minimum payout of just $30.

 Once your payment gets processed, the income will be reset to zero.
 The payment modes consist of Checks, PayPal, and MoneyBookers/Skrill, etc.

-Anyone above 18 can become the contributor to Adobe Stock.
+Anyone above 18 can become a contributor to Adobe Stock.